JackSteel97/Dissertation-Project/README.md

 # Introduction
-A dissertation project for Jack Steel
+A dissertation project for Jack Steel.
+Some configs such as db connection strings have been ommited.

 # Abstract
 This project presents a successful proof of concept design and a successful implementation of the A*